Capoala/Capoala.CmdLine/README.md

 By changing the InFilePathParam and OutFilePathParam to be associated with OutTypeStringBuilder and OutTypeArray, we could then change where the paramter data is stored.

-$ FileConverter.exe /convert -in "C:\test\inFile.txt" -out :stringbuilder "C:\test\class.cs" :array "C:\test\class.cs"
+$ FileConverter.exe /convert -in "C:\test\inFile.txt" -out :stringbuilder "C:\test\sb.cs" :array "C:\test\array.cs"

+This makes more sense, as we can specify different files for each output type instead of overwriting the file or asking the user for additional input.
 Now, instead of accessing the paramter data via "string inFilePath = CommandLine.GetParams(Convert, InFilePath).First();", we now access the data via "string inFilePath = CommandLine.GetParams(Convert, InFilePath, OutTypeArray).First();"

 Of course, since we can accept grandchildren solo or together, we'd first check if the command is present.
 Since we've already setup the groupings, we can simply call: